 - Day trading with CFDs is an activity that generates profit.

 - Day trading is a trading strategy.
-Although it is possible to determine profits every day, the tax declaration is annual.
+Although it is possible to determine profits every day, tax declaration is annual.

 #3 CFD Tax UK: Factors To Consider